HEALTHCARE COST & UTILIZATION PROJECT

 • What are the American Hospital Association (AHA) Linkage Files?

 The HCUP AHA Linkage Files are used to supplement the HCUP SID, SASD, and SEDD with hospital-level information from the AHA Annual Survey Databases.
-The AHA Annual Survey Databases are purchased separately from the AHA Exit Disclaimer.
-The HCUP AHA Linkage Files allow for richer empirical analysis especially where hospital characteristics may be important factors.
-They include the hospital identifier used on the AHA Annual Survey Databases and the HCUP hospital identifier for those HCUP Partner States that release hospital identifiers.
+The AHA Annual Survey Databases are not available through HCUP and must be purchased separately from the AHA Exit Disclaimer.
+The HCUP AHA Linkage Files include the hospital identifier used on the AHA Annual Survey Databases and the HCUP hospital identifier for those HCUP Partner States that release hospital identifiers.

 • How do I link the HCUP AHA Linkage Files with the HCUP SID, SASD, and SEDD?